Wednesday August 7, 2019

 Consider any test app, let it be Facebook.

 This locator is used for hyperlink texts.
 It can be used by beginning the target with “link=” tailed by hyperlink text.

 Consider any web app as a text app.

 CSS Selectors are though a complex method to locate elements on a web page, but they are the most preferred method of locating elements in advanced Selenium as they can even detect elements that have no name or no ID.

-CSS Selectors are also string patterns That has the ability to recognize an element based on its arrangement of HTML tag, id, class, and attributes.
+CSS Selectors are also strung patterns That has the ability to recognize an element based on its arrangement of HTML tag, id, class, and attributes.
 CSS Selectors have many formats, but the most common are:

-XPath is a language for navigating DOM (document object model) of a web page.
+XPath is a language for navigating the DOM (document object model) of a web page.
 It can locate any element on the web page and is hence the most potent and supple locator.